 Nick Poloni, President at Cascadia Search Group, put it more bluntly: “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency.”

-For agencies evaluating their tech stack, our guide to the best AI tools for recruiting agencies compares the platforms that are driving these results.
+Evaluating your agency’s tech stack?
+Our guide to the best AI tools for recruiting agencies compares the platforms that are driving these results.
 And if you want to understand how tool investments translate to bottom-line returns, our recruiting ROI guide walks through the math.

 Scale your agency placements with Pin - free tier available, no credit card required.